riceluxs1t/mini_programming_bootcamp/README.md

 	export WORKON_HOME=~/.python_virtual_envs
 	source /usr/local/bin/virtualenvwrapper.sh #it will set several paths to initiate virtualenv.

-- create a virtualwrapper and work on it. (type "makevirtualenv SOME_WRAPPER_NAME" to create a virtualwrapper, where SOME_WRAPPER_NAME is some name) ex) $makvirtualenv ricelux useful commands:
+- create a virtualwrapper and work on it. (type "makevirtualenv SOME_WRAPPER_NAME" to create a virtualwrapper, where SOME_WRAPPER_NAME is some name you choose) ex) $makvirtualenv ricelux.

+	useful commands:
 		Launch virtual environment: $workon ricelux
 		Deactivate the environment: $deactivate